VR-Moria/OSVR-Installer/README.md

 configured in the build), the headers in INSTALL/include and the libraries in INSTALL/lib.

+## Windows installer

+This project also comes with an osvrInstaller.aip file, which is and Advanced Installer script to generate an MSI file for installation on Windows.
+It assumes that the CMake build directory has been set to C:\tmp\vs2019\OSVR-Installer so that it can find the installed files where it expects them.

 ## Prerequisites

 As of February 2020, the CMake compilation of Boost is still in development,